 On St. Patrick’s Day all lent prohibitions are lifted including meat and alcohol consumption.
 The traditional meal of celebration is corned beef and cabbage.
 The Landmark Tavern on 11th Ave at West 46th Street is known for their traditional Irish style including this traditional dish.
 On Monday nights, they bring the Irish tunes to you live from 8pm to 11pm.

 Traditional Irish music is a great portion of the celebration of St. Patrick’s Day.
 Paddy Reilly’s Music Bar on 2nd Ave is the place to be for all traditional Irish music.
 Each day has a specific theme at Paddy’s and each day has one thing in common: it’s live!
 Steven Duggan has been dedicated to bringing authentic Irish music to NYC since 1986; even the knotted flooring was transported from an Irish hotel!
 Paddy’s is a comforting environment for all musicians of all levels.
-This is the perfect place to find some Irish culture through music and a couple of beers.
+This is the perfect place to find some Irish culture through music and a couple of beers, and they offer a daily happy hour from 11am to 7pm.

 What are your favorite ways to celebrate St. Patty’s Day?
 Share below!